plotly/plotly.py-docs/python/splom.md

     v4upgrade: true
 ---

-### Scatter matrix with plotly express
+### Scatter matrix with Plotly Express

 A scatterplot matrix is a matrix associated to n numerical arrays (data variables),  $X_1,X_2,…,X_n$ , of the same length.
 The cell (i,j) of such a matrix displays the scatter plot of the variable  Xi  versus  Xj.

-Here we show the plotly express function `px.scatter_matrix` to plot the scatter matrix for the columns of the dataframe.
+Here we show the Plotly Express function `px.scatter_matrix` to plot the scatter matrix for the columns of the dataframe.
 By default, all columns are considered.

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).